-For decades, Thunder on the Mountain, Birmingham’s Fourth of July fireworks celebration, has been hailed as one of the largest and most extravagant Independence Day traditions in the state of Alabama, and this year will be no exception.
-On Thursday, July 4 at 9 p.m., Thunder on the Mountain 2013 will once again illuminate the skies above Birmingham's beloved iron man, Vulcan.
-Free to the public, this year's show will last approximately 20 minutes and will feature a variety of firework shells that will brighten the sky with new colors and patterns.
-The show will be choreographed to a musical soundtrack that will feature a mix of patriotic favorites and popular musical performances.
+For decades, Thunder on the Mountain has been hailed as one of the largest and most extravagant Independence Day traditions in the state of Alabama—and this year will be no exception.
+On Friday, July 4 at 9 p.m., Thunder on the Mountain 2014 will once again illuminate the skies above Birmingham’s beloved iron man, Vulcan.
+Free to the public, this year’s show will last approximately 20 minutes and will feature a variety of firework shells that will brighten the sky with new colors and patterns.
+The show will be choreographed to a musical soundtrack that will feature a mix of patriotic favorites and popular music.

 Vulcan Park and Museum takes pride in organizing this highly-anticipated event each year, however, we rely on the community-at-large to help fund this outstanding show for residents of the greater Birmingham area and beyond to enjoy!
-Thunder on the Mountain 2013 is sponsored by the City of Birmingham, Cox Media Group, FOX6 WBRC-TV and Pyro Productions and other community sponsors.
+Thunder on the Mountain 2014 is sponsored by the City of Birmingham, Callahan Eye Hospital and Pyro Productions, Summit Media, Rivera Communications, Dale’s Seasoning and FOX6 WBRC-TV.